 Native plants tend to do well and require less maintenance than non-indigenous crops.
 They are adapted to the region’s soil composition and weather conditions; therefore, they have a low likelihood of being affected by the pests and diseases common in your area.

-Compared to non-indigenous crops, the native plants need fewer resources to grow.
+Compared to non-indigenous crops, native plants need fewer resources to grow.
 And when your plants need fewer nutrients to grow, it helps the farm remain healthy and self-sufficient.

 Indigenous crops can even thrive with less water, so you won’t need a lot of water to keep them green during the dry seasons.
 But make sure you plant them in the right place in your garden.
 If they need a shade to grow, make sure they have a shade and vice versa.